psteinb/hpc-in-a-day/_episodes/03-02-mpi-for-pi.md

 ~~~
 {: .output}

 Again, the unordered output is visible.
-Now, the relation between the rank and the parameters `-n` to bsub becomes more clear. `-n` defines how many processors the current invocation of mpirun requires.
+Now, the relation between the rank and the parameters `-n` to submit command becomes more clear. `-n` defines how many processors the current invocation of mpirun requires.
 If `-n 16` is defined, the rank can run from `0` to `15`.

 > ## Does `mpirun` really execute commands in parallel?
 >